Back-section layout, cabin construction and furniture are mainly designed by us with some help of Alu-Star. The cabin is built by Alu-Star,

 The mozzie screen door is a "can do everything"

-It can be closed, fully opened as a fixed door or folded
+It can be fully closed, fully opened as a fixed door or folded

-The mesh used is aluminium and can be easily replaced.
+The mesh used is of stainless steel and can be replaced.

 The floor of the entry section is a 70 cm x 70 cm wide